UEABIO/physalia-R-course/docs/07-shiny.md

 ## Data Tables

-Display a table using `tableOutput`.
+Display a table using `tableOutput` in the UI.

 ```r